laurentj/slimerjs/docs/api/webpage.rst

 .. index:: customHeaders

-This property is an object defining additionnal HTTP headers that will be send with each HTTP request, both for pages and resources.
+This property is an object defining additional HTTP headers that will be send with each HTTP request, both for pages and resources.

 Example: